avitko001c/HealthVerity/README.md

+## Project Scope/Requirements

+  HealthVerity needs to stand up a new web application, “HealthVerity Calibrate”, which will follow a traditional, three-tiered architecture.
+This web application will be public and the user base is expected to grow as time goes on.
+There will be moments when we expect usage to spike during quarterly conferences and demos.
+The website will consist of static content that can be generated during the build process.
+The application is django-based so it must be hosted with compute resources.
+Requirements of the storage layer are a database which will host the config elements required of the django application.
+Please design a configuration (ex: terraform, cloudformation) for the infrastructure required to support this new web application.
+Be sure to consider design elements such as resiliency, reliability, scalability, security, and cost.

 ## Overview and Thoughts

   - Since the exercise was only to deploy a single django app I opted to use *AWS Elastic Container Service* and have